Bihari Muslims: Traditional Dress

 Among Bihari Muslims, traditional attire reflects a blend of Islamic modesty and regional cultural aesthetics.
 One notable example is the chaapa dress, commonly worn by Bihari Muslim women, particularly in rural and semi-urban areas.
 The term chaapa (from Hindi/Urdu: छाप/چاپ) means "print" or "stamp," referring to the block-printed or hand-stamped designs featured on these garments.

-Chaapa dresses are typically made of cotton and are adorned with floral, paisley, or geometric motifs in vibrant colors.
+Chaapa dresses are typically made of cotton and are adorned with floral, paisley, or geometric motifs in vibrant colours.
 The outfit usually consists of a long tunic (kurta), a lower garment such as a salwar or lehenga, and a matching dupatta.
-These dresses prioritize comfort and modesty while showcasing local textile traditions.
+These dresses prioritise comfort and modesty while showcasing local textile traditions.
 Although machine-printed versions have become common, traditional hand-block printed chaapa fabrics continue to be worn on festive and religious occasions.

 The chaapa dress is an example of how Bihari Muslim clothing preserves local artisanal techniques while expressing cultural and religious identity.

+Food

+Bihari Muslim food culture is a part of Bihari cuisine that combines local agricultural traditions with Islamic culinary influences brought by Persian, Afghan, and Mughal contacts.
+It is known for its strong non-vegetarian dishes, festive and wedding foods, and everyday staples rooted in regional taste like Bihari Kabab, Pulao Gosht, Sheer Chai, Kofta, Baqer Khani, Qeemami Sewai, Zarda and Makuti.